-CEC is indebted to Trustee Sterling Franklin of the Morris S. Smith Foundation for funding CEC’s annual scholarships to Burlingame High School students for two years and underwriting the Student Environmental Internships we offered for the first time this year to high school students who live or attend school in Burlingame.
-Eight high school interns from six different schools are currently investigating sustainability practices, including school transportation, recycling, energy efficiency and solar power.
+CEC is indebted to Trustee Sterling Franklin of the Morris S. Smith Foundation for funding CEC’s annual scholarships to Burlingame High School students for three years and underwriting the Student Environmental Internships we offered for the second time this year to high school students who live or attend school in Burlingame.
+Eight high school interns from six different schools investigated sustainability practices, including school transportation, recycling, energy efficiency and solar power.
+This year, Mr. Franklin matched the money raised in our first membership drive.

 After he and CEC Chair Mike McCord graduated from Stanford University in 1968, Mr. Franklin taught geography and American government at a high school in Southern California for several years, then earned a law degree at Loyola Law School in Los Angeles and, later, a master’s degree in public administration from USC.
 He worked for nonprofit groups, practiced law and contributed for many years as both a fundraiser and a donor to university programs and scholarships at USC and Stanford.